onflow/fcl-js/packages/fcl/README.md

 There is a lot going on in there, we should take a closer look, in particular at the following:

 - `fcl.currentUser().subscribe(setUser)`
-- `fcl.unathenticate`
+- `fcl.unauthenticate`
 - `fcl.logIn` and `fcl.signUp`

 ### `fcl.currentUser().subscribe(setUser)`

-Internally and conceptually FCL sort of uses the actor model (as much as anything in really javascript can...), this allows us to reactively subscribe to things, like in this instance, when the current user changes from being unauthenticated to authenticated.
+Internally and conceptually FCL sort of uses the actor model (as much as anything in javascript really can...), this allows us to reactively subscribe to things, like in this instance, when the current user changes from being unauthenticated to authenticated.
-`fcl.currentUser()` returns us the Current Users actor, for the purposes of this guide we can think of it this way: `fcl.currentUser()` is going to return to us an object that has all the thigns we can do with a current user.
+`fcl.currentUser()` returns us the Current Users actor, for the purposes of this guide we can think of it this way: `fcl.currentUser()` is going to return to us an object that has all the things we can do with a current user.
 One of the things we can do with a Current User is subscribe to its state, passing it a callback function.
 This means that anytime the state of the current user changes, our callback will be invoked with the current users current state.
 This callback is invoked immediately as soon as we subscribe, but do to how `react`, its `useState` and `useEffect` hooks work we need to be sure to give ourselves some default values.